 In some cases, the symptoms of bronchitis are very similar to other respiratory disorders such as chronic sinusitis.
 In order, to effectively diagnose the condition and implement the appropriate treatment plan to keep the disorder under control the signs and symptoms must be recognized.
 Consequently, neglecting these signs, may lead to future complication such as chronic bronchitis or asthmatic bronchitis.

-Physicians can easily distinguish between the varieties on the basis of the different signs of bronchitis in the patient.
+Physicians can easily distinguish between the varieties (Chronic and Acute Bronchitis) on the basis of the different signs of bronchitis in the patient.

 If the cough stays steady or gets worse for 10 days - 2 weeks